dfamonteiro/blog/blog/content/posts/championship-title-math.md

 +++
 draft = true
 date = 2021-07-23T21:40:37+01:00
-title = "When can a driver clinch the title: a nuanced analysis" description = "" slug = "" authors = []
+title = "How soon can a driver clinch the title: a nuanced analysis" description = "" slug = "" authors = []